nlw0/scala-datastructure-benchmark/README.md

 A simple benchmark to estimate the speed difference of using mutable and immutable Maps as counters.

 ## Methodology
+Microbenchmarks are controversial.
+But we want to see their results anyway, right?

+We have two tests here in this project, one using (Caliper)[https://github.com/google/caliper], and

 This is not an extremely careful benchmark, but it employs some techniques to try to make it as fair as possible for a _simple_ benchmark.
 Basically we run the different methods one after the other a number of times and look at the statistics of the running times.
 A lot of the code here was [adapted from another test](https://github.com/nlw0/scala-json-benchmark) to compare JSON parsing libraries.

 We tested three different counter update methods.
 We used a mutable map, an immutable map generated from a foldleft straight from the input data, and a `var` containing an immutable map.